Los Angeles

 RECOMMENDED HOTEL

-We stayed at the Le Meridien Delfina hotel in Santa Monica and thought it was lovely.
+We stayed at the Hyatt Delfina hotel in Santa Monica and thought it was lovely.
 Nicely furnished and decorated rooms, and a pleasant outdoor swimming pool.
 It’s about a 10 minute walk to the shopping area and 15 minutes to the beach.
 It also has parking, which many hotels in central Los Angeles don’t, but you do have to pay a fee.

 GETTING AROUND LOS ANGELES